Metallifax/bjjt-blog-frontend/README.md

 ## Run Formatting Check via Prettier

-This project uses Prettier to enforcement formatting rules.
-To do a check of both directories of interest, namely the `src/` and `cypress/` dirs, run this command in terminal
+This project uses Prettier to enforce formatting rules.
+To do a check of both directories of interest, namely the `src/` and `cypress/`, run this command in terminal

 `npm run format` or `yarn format`